Natallem/bimap/README.md

 The behavior of bimap iterators is the same as map iterators and allow traverse elements in both left and right side in the order specified by the passed comparators.

 ## Performance
- * Adding, deleting, searching elements of both left and right types in O(logn)
+ * Inserting, deleting, searching elements of both left and right types in O(logn)
  * Minimum number of memory allocations (one memory allocation for one bimap element)
  * No memory allocations in empty bimap